Paul Elek: Life and career

-Richard Pape's first book, Boldness Be My Friend, was an account of his Second World War adventures as a navigator in a Lancaster bomber that was shot down close to the German/Dutch border, and his captures and escapes.
+He also published a number of "popular war reminiscences", including Richard Pape's first book, Boldness Be My Friend, which would save his firm from bankruptcy.
+That book was an account of Pape's Second World War adventures as a navigator in a Lancaster bomber that was shot down close to the German/Dutch border, and his captures and escapes.

 The book was brought to Anthony Blond's London literary agency in 1952 by Vanora McIndoe, the daughter of Sir Archie McIndoe, from Pape who was hospitalized in East Grinstead, and having plastic surgery, following a drunken motorcycle accident on the Isle of Man.
 After being read and approved by Blond's colleague Isabel Colegate, the book was published by Elek, who gave a £600 advance.
-It sold 160, 000 copies at 16 shillings each, and Elek avoided bankruptcy.
+It sold 160,000 copies at 16 shillings each, and Elek avoided bankruptcy.

-Elek was also an author, and published This Other London in 1951, Paul Elek Publishers, illustrated by David Knight.